canonical/kafka-operator/docs/how-to/deploy/deploy-terraform.md

 For production use, deploy separate `kafka` (broker) and `controller` (KRaft controller) applications and integrate them.
 To maintain high availability, 3+ broker units and 3 or 5 controller units are recommended.

-Save the following as `production.tfvars`:
+Save the following as `kafka.auto.tfvars`:

 ```hcl
 model_name = "terraform"